raspberrypilearning/guides/weather_station/onboard_sensors.md

 As these sensors are all on-board, there is no need for any special hardware configuration

-### When connected the temperature read by the probe is written to a file in /sys

 ## Sample Code

 The easiest way to access the temperature probe is using the prebuilt python modules available from the downloaded GitHub repo - https://github.com/raspberrypi/weather-station.git